 8. Sky-Watcher 8-inch Collapsible Dobsonian Telescope

-The Sky-Watcher 8-inch is a collapsible model that offers up to 8-inch of the aperture that allows for a better viewing option.
+The Sky-Watcher 8-inch is a collapsible model that offers up to 8-inch of aperture that allows for a better viewing option.
 If you compare this with a 6-inch aperture, you’ll discover that this telescope will provide you with over 70% of light.
 With this, you’ll be able to see even the faintest objects much clearer in the deep sky like galaxies, nebulae, and clusters.

 What makes this telescope more impressive is the fact that you’ll always be getting the best results you’ll enjoy when it comes to seeing skies with plenty of light collection.
 With a magnitude of 14, this is quite an affordable telescope.

-You’ll also get about f/6 focal ration with a 1200mm focal length which is a great configuration.
+You’ll also get about an f/6 focal ratio with a 1200mm focal length which is a great configuration.
 It comes with a base of rocket-mount, a Teflon bearing, and a tension clutch.
 These features are what make this telescope an ideal point-to-shoot telescope.
 It weighs about 70 pounds but is still very easy to collapse and assemble whenever you need to.